-His brother-in-law, Elias Boudinot, served a term as President of the Continental Congress, signed the Treaty of Paris, and founded the American Bible Society.
+Richard Stockton's brother-in-law, Elias Boudinot, was President of the Continental Congress for a term, signed the Treaty of Paris, and founded the American Bible Society.

-His son, Richard, was a U.S. Senator from New Jersey.
+His son, Richard Stockton, was a U.S. Senator from New Jersey.

-His grandson, Robert, a U.S. Navy Commodore, was a hero of the War of 1812; helped freed slaves found Liberia, West Africa; and in 1846, defeated the Mexican army and captured California, being its first military governor.
-The city of Stockton, California, was named for him.
+In 1846, Robert F. Stockton defeated the Mexican army and captured California, serving as its first military governor.
+Stockton, California, was named for him.

-In 1767, Richard Stockton traveled to England, where he met with Edmund Burke, the Marquis of Rockingham, the Earl of Chatham, and even King George III, acknowledging the repeal of the Stamp Act.
+Richard Stockton traveled to England in 1767, where he met with many leaders: Edmund Burke, the Marquis of Rockingham, the Earl of Chatham, and even King George III, acknowledging the repeal of the Stamp Act.

 Benjamin Rush later married Richard Stockton's daughter, Julia.

 In 1776, Richard Stockton, Benjamin Rush and John Witherspoon all signed the Declaration of Independence.